Mahsa Amini protests: Slogans and grievances

+and to human rights violations perpetrated by Iran's Guidance Patrol.

+Iranian public opinion

-Unlike many previous Iranian protests, protesters appear to be demanding a wholesale change in government rather than limiting themselves to incremental reforms.
-In a November 2022 Group for Analyzing and Measuring Attitudes in Iran (GAMAAN) poll, almost three-quarters of Iranians opposed mandatory hijab; of these anti-hijabis, 84% would prefer a secular Iranian state to theocracy, which GAMAAN characterized as an endorsement of regime change.
+In a November 2022 poll by Group for Analyzing and Measuring Attitudes in Iran (GAMAAN), almost three-quarters of Iranians opposed mandatory hijab; of this population, 84% prefer a secular Iranian state to theocracy, which GAMAAN characterized as an endorsement of regime change.
 According to Radio Free Europe/Radio Liberty, economic hardship and poor living conditions contributed to the growth of the protests.
-The New York Times itemized Iranian grievances such as "soaring prices, high unemployment, corruption, (and) political repression", and identified the poor Iranian economy as a major force behind the protests; according to an Iranian report in August 2021, a third of Iranians live in poverty.
-Abdolreza Davari, a conservative analyst, has quoted a statistic that 95 percent of Iranians are "worried about their livelihoods today and for their and their children's future."
+The New York Times itemized Iranian grievances such as "soaring prices, high unemployment, corruption, (and) political repression", and identified the poor Iranian economy as a major driving force behind the protests.
+According to an Iranian report in August 2021, a third of Iranians live in poverty.
+Abdolreza Davari, a conservative analyst, quoted a statistic that 95 percent of Iranians are "worried about their livelihoods today and for their and their children's future."
 Only 15% of Iranians in the job market are women.
 Iran ranked 143rd out of 146 countries in the 2022 WEF Gender Gap Report, due in part to prohibitions on female membership in powerful government organizations.

-In response to the protests, people held demonstrations in support of the government across several cities in Iran, in an attempt to counter the protests.
-The Iranian government referred to these counter-protests as "spontaneous".
-The pro-government protesters called for the anti-government protesters to be executed, and referred to them as "Israel's soldiers" whilst shouting "Death to America" and "Death to Israel", reflecting Iran's clerical rulers' usual narrative of putting the blame of the unrest on foreign countries.

-Media coverage was constrained by Iranian restrictions on speech, including Internet shutdowns and arrests of journalists.
-NBC News retained a correspondent in Tehran.
-Most Western outlets obtained information from networks of contacts, human rights groups, and social media content.
-According to BBC News, an Iranian government disinformation campaign produced social media videos and fake interviews, and attempted to trick Western media into reporting falsehoods: "They can then say foreign media is reporting fake news".

-According to France 24, protests "had dwindled" across most of the country by March 2023.